This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 Last Updated on July 30, 2021 by Allyson

 When going pretty much anywhere nowadays, you have to be careful.
 And when it comes to traveling, especially to a theme park, you really have to make sure you’re doing what’s necessary to keep yourself and others safe.
 That’s why I want to go over some health and safety tips if you visit Walt Disney World (WDW).

 Let me begin by saying that the safest option right now is to stay home.
 Traveling comes with risk, just like visiting a theme park.
 However, the reality is people are traveling — and to WDW.
 I want to help those who are traveling stay as safe as possible.
 If I can provide tips that will make your trip safer, then that’s what I’m going to do.

 So, that brings me to those health and safety tips I previously mentioned.
 I want to go over what I do personally to not only make myself feel better, but that might also help you if you’re traveling to WDW anytime soon.

 Before I share what I personally did, know that Disney has implemented many health and safety protocols to try to keep guests safer.
 Some of them include:

 - Requirement of proper face coverings

-- Signage to help guests maintain at least six feet from one another
+- Signage to help guests maintain a safe distance from one another

 - You also must keep your mask on in attraction queues, meaning no eating or drinking while waiting in line for a ride